The 15 Best Sustainable Materials And Natural Fabrics

-Why sustainable fabrics matter
+Why do sustainable & natural fabrics matter?

 The fast fashion industry, which is the second-largest polluter of water and the third-largest polluter overall, thrives on producing quick, cheap virgin materials, like polyester, spandex, viscose, and nylon.
 Used to make low-quality clothing, textiles like these make up 8% of municipal waste, and take decades or more to biodegrade, releasing microplastics into the environment during the process.